Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Schedule Analysis

-- On November 25, the Golden Eagles registered their best win of the season, a 74-58 victory over the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.
+- The Golden Eagles' best victory of the season came against the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.
+The Golden Eagles claimed the 74-58 neutral-site win on November 25.

 - Marquette has tied for the 10th-most Quadrant 2 wins in the country (two).